dlrow-olleh/Complexity-Project-2/reports/final_report.md

 ###### by Ally Bell and Mahima Beltur

 ## Abstract
 The Sugarscape model is a simplified representation of resource seeking behaviours in societies.
 In this project we explore how the behaviours of our agents are modified with the introduction of an epidemic disease to the population.
-The disease will spread to close by agents and greatly increase the probability of the agent dying, unless they receive significant "aid" by surrounding agents.
-The amount of aid is measured by the number of neighboring agents.
-We plan on modelling the contagious disease in a similar manner to the forest fire model.
-We will explore how different rates of contagion will influence the agents of different ranges of vision when they are programed to move away from disease, but closer to a bigger source of sugar.
-It will be interesting to note which desire wins out more: life or wealth?
+The disease will spread to close by agents and greatly increase the probability of the agent dying.
+They are able to minimise this risk by "social distancing" from other ill agents.
+We modelled the effect of prioritising life over sugar collection on the overall lifespan and behaviour of the agents.
+We observed various clustering behaviours depending on the weighting of priorities with there being no clustering at all when agents disregarded the illness.
+Surprisingly agents are more likely to die by starvation than by the illness itself.

 ## Background